usdaud/algotradinglib.github.io/en/pedia/b/backpropagation_in_neural_networks.md

 ## Applications

-Backpropagation, and by extension neural networks, have found applications across various domains:
+Backpropagation, and by extension [neural networks](../n/neural_networks_in_trading.md), have found applications across various domains:

 - **Finance**: For [algorithmic trading](../a/algorithmic_trading.md), credit scoring, and fraud detection.
 Companies like [Two Sigma](https://www.twosigma.com/) and [Jane Street](https://www.janestreet.com/) leverage deep learning in their [trading strategies](../t/trading_strategies.md).
 - **Healthcare**: For medical image analysis, genomics, and personalized treatment plans.
-- **Natural Language Processing (NLP)**: For machine translation, [sentiment analysis](../s/sentiment_analysis.md), and chatbots.
+- **[Natural Language Processing](../n/natural_language_processing_(nlp)_in_trading.md) (NLP)**: For machine translation, [sentiment analysis](../s/sentiment_analysis.md), and chatbots.
 - **Computer Vision**: For image and video recognition, self-driving cars, and facial recognition systems.
 Companies like [DeepMind](https://deepmind.com/) (a subsidiary of Alphabet) and [OpenAI](https://openai.com/) are at the forefront of AI research in these fields.
 - **Gaming**: For AI opponents, game strategy development, and real-time decision-making.

 ## Challenges and Considerations

-While backpropagation is a powerful algorithm, training deep neural networks is not without its challenges:
+While backpropagation is a powerful algorithm, training deep [neural networks](../n/neural_networks_in_trading.md) is not without its challenges:

 1. **Vanishing/Exploding Gradients**: Gradients can become very small or extremely large when propagating through many layers, making training unstable.
 2. **Overfitting**: The model may perform exceptionally well on training data but poorly on unseen data.
 Regularization techniques like Dropout can mitigate this.
 3. **Computation Cost**: Training can be computationally expensive, requiring specialized hardware like GPUs or TPUs.

-In summary, backpropagation is a cornerstone technique in the field of deep learning, enabling the training of complex neural networks by systematically minimizing the prediction error.
-Its effectiveness has catalyzed advancements across numerous fields, driving the success of artificial intelligence applications worldwide.
+In summary, backpropagation is a cornerstone technique in the field of deep learning, enabling the training of complex [neural networks](../n/neural_networks_in_trading.md) by systematically minimizing the prediction error.
+Its effectiveness has catalyzed advancements across numerous fields, driving the success of [artificial intelligence](../a/artificial_intelligence_in_trading.md) applications worldwide.